barbarer/py4e-int/_sources/intro/computerHardwareArch.rst

 *program* and the act of writing these instructions down and getting the instructions to be correct *programming*.

-.. shortanswer:: intro-hardware-sa-program
-    :practice: T

-    What is a program?

 .. dragndrop:: intro-hardware-dnd-memory
     :practice: T
     :feedback: How is memory stored?